English (ENGL)

 Grading Basis: Letter Grade

-Prereq: ENGL 2450 with a C- or higher.
-Restriction: Restricted to English majors only (all ENGL subplans) and Education and Human Development majors with the English (7-12) subplan.
+Requires prerequisite course of ENGL 2451 (minimum grade C-).
+Restricted to English majors only (all ENGL subplans) and Education and Human Development majors with the English 7-12 or 6-12 subplan.

 Typically Offered: Fall, Spring.